 Similar to the process of managing global manufacturing relationships, I predict enterprise IT will shift to spend more time governing a large supply chain, not running each individual solution themselves.

-All of this just further reinforces my thinking about Cloudscaling’s general approach to the market place.
+Wrap-Up All of this just further reinforces my thinking about Cloudscaling’s general approach to the market place.
 We want to help telcos and service providers compete with AMZN/GOOG, while helping enterprises to understand how to embrace and manage the transition to cloud computing.
 We think this means that telcos and service providers have inherent advantages that AMZN/GOOG can’t compete with.
 Unfortunately, when these advantages are coupled with expensive ‘enterprise cloud’ infrastructure, much of the potential competitive opportunity is lost.

 Imagine instead, that the inherent advantages of a large telco, such as geographical dominance, access to wireless networks, advanced networking capabilities such as MPLS networks, cheap IP backbones, were coupled with a cost-competitive Amazon EC2-like cloud infrastructure.
 This ‘consumer cloud’ infrastructure combined with the telco’s natural advantages makes for a formidable competitive advantage in picking up all of the new cloud apps, particularly those that service mobile device developers.